 I’m so excited to be sharing our DIY Shiplap Fireplace with you guys today!
 This project was a beast that took us many months to complete but it is absolutely and completely finished and I couldn’t be more excited!

 From the very first time we saw our house, we knew it was a dream come true for old-house lovers like ourselves.
 The only thing it was missing?
 Yeah, you guessed it–a fireplace!
-The big space between these two windows was literally screaming at me to install a fireplace.
+The big space between these two windows was literally screaming at me to install a fireplace and an outdoor plastic decking beautiful to entertain and spend quality time in the outdoors.

 Here’s a little peak at what the space looked like before we started building…